Unknown807/Unknown807/README.md

 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=Unknown807&layout=compact)

 One of my favourite games to play is Hearthstone, so I made a fun pack opening activity using Github Actions and Python.
-Click to open any one the packs from my favourite expansions of the game to date:
+Click to open any one the packs from my favourite parts/expansions of the game to date:

 <div align="center">